Wintorez7/saraltechproject/README.md

 pnpm install
 ```

 3. Create .env file by copying from .env.example.
-And update .env file and wrangler.toml file.
+And update project name, database name, etc in .env, and wrangler.toml file.

 4. Generate db migration files (that documents schema changes in an SQL script).